By the BF Staff

 With 16 seaports, including 11 deep water ports with channels at least 30 feet deep, Texas ranks as the top U.S. state for manufacturing exports and shipment value.
 Of these ports, 32 are designated as foreign trade zones (FTZ), allowing the flow of goods without formal customs entry, import quotas or most other restrictions.

 The largest Gulf Coast container port, the Port of Houston has led the nation in waterborne foreign trade for 19 consecutive years.
-The Port of Corpus Christi, the Port of Brownsville and the Port of Port Arthur also consistently rank in the top 10 in the U.S.
+The Port of Corpus Christi, the Port of Brownsville, the Port of Beaumont and the Port of Port Arthur also consistently rank in the top 10 in the U.S.

 IRVING, TX: BUILT FOR 21ST CENTURY BUSINESS